Tom Goss (musician): 2013 "Bears", broader international success

-Early in 2013, Goss produced a video of himself performing a cover version of Macklemore and Ryan Lewis' #1 song "Can't Hold Us".
+Early in 2013, Goss produced a video of himself performing a cover version of Macklemore and Ryan Lewis' No. 1 song "Can't Hold Us".
 It is his second most popular video on YouTube to date, with over 200,000 hits.
 Goss then released his single, "Bears", along with an accompanying music video.
 He teamed up with producer Richard Morel of Blowoff, Deathfix, and Hot Sauce to craft a pop/rock anthem.
 He worked with Aram Vartian and Michael Patrick Key to direct the music video.
 Together, the video (his most popular to date) and song received over half million YouTube hits and downloads worldwide, as well as press from media outlets like Queerty.com, The Washington Post Express, and Sirius Radio.
 The single addressed Goss' affinity toward Bears, a subset of the gay male culture that describes large, burly, often hairy men.
 Subsequently, Goss has been invited to Bear festivals around the world, most notably Bear Week in Provincetown, Massachusetts. and the Great British Bear Bash in Manchester, UK.
 In September 2014, the video played in the DC Shorts Film Festival.
 In support of "Bears", Goss toured internationally in the US and Europe.

 Goss' further released a Liz DeRoche remix of his song "I Do".
 This was followed by "Waiting For Your Call", a duet with long-time friend Joey Salinas.
-In an interview with queermusicheritage.com, Goss said "You know, it's interesting, I think that 2013, or the end of 2012-2013 has been about doing things that I wanted to do, and not really thinking as much about how people are going to perceive it.
+In an interview with queermusicheritage.com, Goss said "You know, it's interesting, I think that 2013, or the end of 2012–2013 has been about doing things that I wanted to do, and not really thinking as much about how people are going to perceive it.
 And I think that's been really freeing.
 So Joey and I had talked for years about doing a song together, and finally I said, well, I don't know why we're still talking, let's just set up a studio time."